 There are several options for eligible Union County residents to schedule COVID-19 vaccinations.
 Click here to find a provider.

 Union County Public Health is notified by the State each week of how many vaccines it will be receiving for first and second doses.
-Vaccine supply is currently limited and appointments are being scheduled based on vaccine availability.
+Appointments are being scheduled based on vaccine availability.

 You cannot get COVID-19 from the vaccines.
 All of the currently authorized vaccines give your body temporary instructions to make a protein.
 The two-dose vaccines use mRNA technology, while the one-dose vaccine uses DNA technology to provide these instructions.
 The protein safely teaches your body to make germ-fighting antibodies to fight the COVID-19 virus if you are exposed.
 None of the vaccines can change your DNA.

 The two-dose vaccines, made by Moderna or Pfizer, work the same way to prevent people from getting COVID-19.
 Both vaccines require two doses and both are very effective in preventing someone from getting sick with COVID-19.
 The clinical trial showed no serious safety concerns.
 The vaccines are stored differently.
 The Moderna vaccine does not need to be stored as cold as the Pfizer vaccine.
 While both vaccines require two doses, the time between doses is different.
 The Moderna vaccine doses are given four weeks apart.
 The Pfizer vaccine doses are given three weeks apart.
 The Moderna vaccine is authorized for adults ages 18 and older; while the Pfizer vaccine is authorized for individuals age 12 and older.
 Neither vaccine can give you COVID-19.